Barcodehub/chat-node-mongodb/README.md

 - `MONGODB_URI`: The connection string for your MongoDB database

 # Follow the on-screen instructions:
+- Register some users at `http://localhost:3000/api/auth/login`
+- Open the terminal and type `node server.js`
 - Enter your user ID (username)
+- Open another terminal and repeat with a different user ID.
 - Enter the ID(username) of the user you want to send messages to
 - Type your messages and press Enter to send
 - Type "exit" to end the session

-# To chat, open another terminal and repeat step back with a different user ID.

 ## Project Structure
 - `server.js`: Main server configuration